 Once the car has stopped it will stall unless you press the clutch pedal down to the floor.
 The reason for the stall is that the two clutch plates are still operating together and are making the car drive forward.
 The correct process for stopping would be to slow down using the foot brake and keeping the clutch up.
 When the car is about a car length or so from the point at which you intend to stop, press the clutch fully to the floor.

-To pass your driving test it is essential you master the clutch.
+To passing driving test it is essential you master the clutch.
 It will build your confidence enormously.
 Be a smarter safer driver for life.